stavros-k/docs/docs/software/2-tacticalrmm/1-installation.md

 If you are running more services on port 443, you can use [HAProxy with SNI](../../networking/1-pfsense/10-haproxy/3-sni.md) to map the traffic to the correct internal service.

+> Note: If you use HAProxy in TCP mode, you need to set the timeouts as follows:
+> Backend: Connection timeout: `300000`, Server timeout: `300000`, Retries: `3`
+> Frontend: Client timeout: `300000`

 ### Let's begin the installation

 Update system and check that required packages are installed